jhxie/ParallelSortingByRegularSampling/README.md

 *speedup.png* is name of the speedup graph; *table.png* is the name of the summary table for actual runtime.

+To run the python script on a *RAC* cloud, two changes to the 'mpi_prefix' variables need to be made; the old rvalues need to be replaced by "mpiexec -n {process} -f /home/ubuntu/psrs/tools/mpi_hosts ".

 Note that speedup ratios are calculated based on a collection of moving-average runtimes with window size of 5 and 7 runs in total, which are the runtime values shown in the figure ("Running Time in Moving Average") below.